tensilick/ML-Specialization-Refined/README.md

 - Course details can be found in [Coursera](https://www.coursera.org/learn/ml-regression)

 ### 3. Machine Learning: Classification
-- A deeper dive into classification models wi
+- A deeper dive into classification models with practical implementati